 The goals of the Institute include more complex conceptions of U.S. history, society, and institutions; new materials and paths for research and teaching in participants’ home countries; and connections that foster peaceful, mutual understanding and the possibility for further intellectual and institutional exchange.

-Daniel Bentson, Assistant Program Coordinator
+SUSI Assistant Coordinator